7 Best generators for your RV air conditioner (Full reviews)

 Champion 3400-Watt Dual Fuel RV Ready Portable Inverter Generator with Electric Start

 Propane generators are less expensive to operate than their electric counterparts.
-Although this generator is not cheap, you’ll spend less on fuel which will result in a faster return on your investment.
+Although this generator is not cheap, you’ll spend less on fuel, resulting in a faster return on your investment.

 I love the wireless remote ignition feature on this model.
-The generator may be turned on and off from up to 80 feet away using the key fob.
+The key fob may turn the generator on and off from up to 80 feet away.

-The Champion 3400 comes with a number of receptacles so that you can connect it to your RV without needing any further adapters.
+The Champion 3400 has several receptacles, so you can connect it to your RV without needing additional adapters.

 Another benefit is that it doesn’t generate too much noise.
-Noise levels are around 59 dB at a distance of 23 feet so you won’t annoy your neighbors in national campgrounds.
+Noise levels are around 59 dB at a distance of 23 feet, so you won’t annoy your neighbors in national campgrounds.ir?t=every00c 20&language=en US&l=li2&o=1&a=B01FAWMMEY

 There’s plenty of power available with this generator that can produce up to 3,100 running watts and 3,400 watts for starting.
-This is ample to run most heavy-duty travel trailers that use a refrigerator, lights, and an air conditioner.
+This is ample to run most heavy-duty travel trailers that use refrigerators, lights, and air conditioners.

 Because it’s an inverter generator, the Champion 3400 produces clean electricity that will not harm sensitive devices such as laptops, tablets, and televisions.

 Champion’s range of generators is among the most popular in the RV world.
-They are very good value for money and have solid reviews from thousands of happy owners.
+They are excellent value for money and have solid reviews from thousands of happy owners.

-At the time of writing, Champion provides a limited 3-year warranty on all of their products making them a very sensible choice.
+At the time of writing, Champion provides a limited 3-year warranty on all their products, making them a very sensible choice.

 Best high-end generator – Honda EU3000IS

-If you’ve been looking online before finding my review, this high-end entry will come as no surprise.
+If you’ve been looking online before finding my review, this high-end entry will be no surprise.

 This generator is the most expensive on my list and remains the go-to choice if the price tag isn’t an issue.
-The reason for the cost is that Honda is the biggest and most reliable company when it comes to generators and the EU3000IS is a good example of this.
+The cost is because Honda is the biggest and most reliable generator company, and the EU3000IS is an excellent example.

-2800 watts of power output are regulated by an internal microprocessor.
-This ensures that your sensitive electronics are always safe and there is zero chance of blowing out mobile phones, microwaves, tablets, etc.
+An internal microprocessor regulates 2800 watts of power output.
+This ensures that your sensitive electronics are always safe, and there is zero chance of blowing out mobile phones, microwaves, tablets, etc.

-Noise output is very good with a range of 49 to 58 decibels.
+Noise output is excellent, ranging from 49 to 58 decibels.
 This is thanks to an onboard muffler which allows little more than a quiet hum while in use.

-Another strength of the Honda EU3000SI is fuel efficiency.
-It will keep you powered for up to 20 hours.
-It has a 3.4-gallon tank which is more than enough for most RV owners.
+Another strength of the Honda EU3000SI is fuel efficiency, and it will keep you powered for up to 20 hours.
+It has a 3.4-gallon tank, which is enough for most RV owners.

 Your RV air conditioner is in safe hands with this generator with its clean and consistent electricity.
-I also like that when the generator detects low oil, it will automatically shut down to avoid any issues.
+I also like that when the generator detects low oil, it automatically shuts down to avoid any issues.

 Best budget generator – WEN 56475

-If you’re on the hunt for a reliable generator to power your air conditioner (and all of your other devices) but you’re on a tight budget, I highly recommend the WEN 56475.
+If you’re searching for a reliable generator to power your air conditioner (and all your other devices) but are on a tight budget, I highly recommend the WEN 56475.

 This popular model is the most budget-friendly option on our list but still provides plenty of power to run your AC unit when you camp.
 It has an electrical start but runs on gasoline.

 It has an impressive 4750 watts for start-up and a running rate of 3750 watts.
-That is ample for the majority of your RV needs and you’ll also have cash left over to buy some other RV accessories.
+That is ample for most of your RV needs, and you’ll also have cash left over to buy some other RV accessories.

-This particular WEN model features an electric starter, sturdy wheels, and a collapsible handle for easy transportation.
+This WEN model features an electric starter, sturdy wheels, and a collapsible handle for easy transportation.

 It’s a very fuel-efficient unit that can run for up to ten hours on a single tank of gas.
-The tank is very large at a whopping 4 gallons.
+The tank is huge at a whopping 4 gallons.

-It may not have as many plug-in options as the Champion 3400, but it will also protect your devices thanks to its spark arrestor and voltage regulator.
+It may not have as many plug-in options as the Champion 3400, but it will also protect your devices thanks to its spark arrestor and voltage regulator.ir?t=every00c 20&language=en US&l=li2&o=1&a=B00IUKKMDC

 Safety is assured with a low-oil shutdown and voltage/overload protection.
 It also features a very cool spark arrestor which prevents the potential ignition of any nearby flammable debris.